MrOlm/drep_instrain_tutorial/instrain.md

 * The .sam file being converted into a sorted .bam file
 * inStrain profile will be run
 * Lots and lots and lots of warnings will be spilled
-* Lots and lots of plotting junk will be printed to the screen

 At the end should see: